BullsEye0/DarkWebEye/README.md

 ## Folder Structure

 To keep everything organized, create a dedicated folder for DarkWebEye.
 This will house the script, virtual environment, and any search results.
-Here’s a simple structure you can follow:
+Here's a simple structure you can follow:

 ```
 /DarkWebEye